MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrading-cumulative-update-v17.md

     Unpublish-NAVApp -ServerInstance <server instance> -Name System -version <version>
     ```

+    If you only have one version of the symbols published, you can omit the `version` parameter.
+If you want to see the version number of published symbols, use the following cmdlet:

+    ```powershell
+    Get-NAVAppInfo -ServerInstance <server instance> -SymbolsOnly
+    ```

     [What are symbols?](upgrade-overview-v15.md#Symbols).

 5. (Multitenant only) Dismount the tenants from the application database.